alastairgarner/Masters_Thesis/thesis.md

 While detailed motor profiles have been constructed for larval crawling behaviours [@Heckscher2012,@Zarin2019a], few muscles have been implicated in the performance of either C-bending or rolling behaviours.
 We performed behavioural assays for PMNs upstream of different motor cohorts, allowing us to predict which muscle groups may be more or less important for these behaviours.

 We sought to compare the behavioural phenotype of premotor neurons upstream of overlapping, yet distinct motor cohorts.
 To do this we assayed the affects of optogenetic activation of three lineage-related inhibitory PMNs, A02e, A02f and A02g, on the performance of escape behaviours.
-The most striking result was the observation that activation of either A02e or A02f, but not A02g, increased the latency to produce C-shape bending as well as rolling.
-Despite this, larvae for all lines were still able to produce both behaviours, suggesting that the endogenous activity of these neurons is not strictly necessary for the performance of escape behaviours.
+The most striking observation was that activation of either A02e or A02f, but not A02g, increased the latency to the onset of rolling behaviour.
+In spite of this, larvae for all lines did eventually produce the full repertoire of escape behaviours, suggesting that the endogenous activity of these neurons is not strictly necessary for their performance.

 A02e and A02f share downstream targets in the dorsal longitudinal (DL) muscles, which are not downstream of A02g.
-This suggests that the DL muscles may well be recruited during the initiation of escape behaviours, perhaps more specifically for the performance of C-bending behaviours.
+This suggests that the DL muscles may be recruited during the initiation of escape behaviours, perhaps more specifically for the performance of C-bending behaviours.
 Interestingly, the lateral-most of these DL muscles (muscles 3 & 4) are also downstream of the Saaghi-1 neuron, which has previously been implicated in the maintenance of left-right symmetry during basal locomotion [@Heckscher2012].
 Therefore it is possible that these muscles are recruited to generate the C-shape bend indicative of early escape.

 However an alternative hypothesis assumes the delayed onset of C-bending affected by A02e and A02f stems from the inhibition of different cohorts of muscles.
-A02f is unique for being the only neuron assayed that is upstream of lateral transverse muscles.
+A02f is unique for being the only neuron assayed that is upstream of lateral transverse (LT) muscles.
 LT muscles have previously been identified as critical for self-righting behaviours, which share similar motions to nocifensive rolling [@Picao-Osorio2015].
 Thus it is plausible that activation of A02f, and thus inhibition of LTs, disrupts the onset of C-bending.
 Consistent with this, our single activation of A02f neurons increased the presentation of curvature during basal locomotion.

 Implication of LT muscles in C-bending is corroborated by the fact that LT-projecting motor neurons receive direct innervation from two populations of escape-sufficient, second order sensory neurons, mCSI [@Yoshino2017] and DnB neurons [@Burgos2018].
 At present, these represent the shortest paths between sensory and motor neurons (2 and 3 synapses, respectively) within the nocifensive circuitry, suggesting LT muscles may well be the first muscles activated during escape.